wmheigl/pl0-parser/README.md

 Flex for lexical analysis and Bison for parsing, generating an abstract syntax tree (AST) representation of the input program.

-Type checking, semantic analysis, and code generation are also implemented.
+Type checking and semantic analysis are also implemented, code generation is not.

 ## Prerequisites